trappaly/StressLess/docs/agile docs/Living Document.md

 1.)
 What time of day are you the most productive?

-Answers: Morning, Night, Afternoon
+Answers: ranges of time  within a day

 2.)
-Do you prefer to work in long sessions or shorter sessions?
+How long do you want to work?

-Answers: Shorter Sessions(5 minutes to 15 minutes), Longer Sessions(30 minutes to 1hr)
+Answers: must be greater than 0 minutes less than 4 hours(to promote mental wellness)

 3.)
 How much sleep do you typically get?